MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 # Lab: Developing Views

 #### Scenario
 To construct the user interface of the cities details application, your development team decided to add views.
-You have been asked to create the views to render a response to a browser.
+You have been asked to create views to render a response to a browser.

 #### Objectives

 After completing this lab, you will be able to:

-- Add an MVC view to a web application.
+- Add a MVC view to a web application.
 - Use Razor to differentiate server-side code from HTML.
 - Write HTML and tag helpers in a view.
 - Add partial views and view components.